Shining Knight (Ystina): New 52

-In The New 52 (a 2011 reboot of the DC Comics universe), Ystin is a transgender character who identifies as male but appears to be biologically female.
+In The New 52 (a 2011 reboot of the DC Comics universe), Ystin is either a trans man or nonbinary.
 Ystin lived in a Celtic incarnation of Camelot as a squire, under Artus the Bear King.
 The Daemonites, ravagers of every attempt at Camelot, destroyed it and left Ystin for dead; Merlin fed him from the Grail and granted him immortality.
 With his horse Vanguard, the Shining Knight subconsciously searched Earth for the Grail so Merlin could resurrect Camelot.
 When immortality was too much, they took long slumbers under hillsides.
 Ystin was unaware of the later Camelot that Madame Xanadu and Jason Blood lived in and used to believe they were lying.

 In Dark Ages Europe, Ystin joined the 'Demon Knights' at the town of Little Spring and joined them on a quest to Avalon.
 Ystin and his comrade Exoristos formed a relationship during their time together.
 During an early battle against the Questing Queen, Ystin had a vision of Merlin giving him the option to cease searching for the Grail, as the search would bring "great sorrow"; he decided to continue.
 At Avalon, Ystin was knighted by King Arthur as part of the realm's agents on Earth: the original Stormwatch.
 He departed with Exoristos to continue searching for the Grail.

 Thirty years later, the Demon Knights are brought together again by an aged Al Jabr to fight the vampire Cain.
 Sir Ystin had been aware from his visions that he would one day become a vampire and while the team defeated Cain, the Knight was bitten and temporarily turned into a vampire.